velopack/velopack/samples/CSharpUnityMono/README.md

 7. use vpk cli tool to pack your project `vpk pack -u UnityMonoSample -v 0.0.1 -p .\Build -e UnityMonoSample.exe`

 ## Requirements for your project
-install the nuget package `VelocyPack` in your project you can use tool like [NuGetForUnity](https://github.com/GlitchEnzo/NuGetForUnity)
+install the nuget package `Velopack` in your project you can use tool like [NuGetForUnity](https://github.com/GlitchEnzo/NuGetForUnity)
 ```
 openupm add com.github-glitchenzo.nugetforunity
 ```
-if your .net runtime is .NET Standard 2.0, you need use Velopack 0.0.359

-for .NET 4.x runtime, you can use the latest version of Velopack

-currently, the Velopack is only support for Unity mono runtime, not support for IL2CPP, due to the following reasons:
+Currently, Velopack is only support for Unity mono runtime, it does not support for IL2CPP, due to the following reasons:

 https://docs.unity3d.com/2022.3/Documentation/Manual/ScriptingRestrictions.html